JLTDigital/Typescript_Webpack_Workflow/README.md

 # Typescript & Webpack Workflow

-Webpack configuration to use Typescript
+Webpack configuration to use Typescript. 'src' floder contains main .ts file that will be complied to bundle.js in the 'build' folder

 ## Usage